As new iPhones go on sale, studies reveal chips from Intel and Toshiba

 "For memory – Apple obviously competes with Samsung and wants to reduce their reliance as much as possible – so totally consistent that we'd see Toshiba for NAND flash storage and Micron for DRAM," Morningstar analyst Abhinav Davuluri said.

-Jim Morrison, vice president of TechInsights, said in an interview that it appeared that one of Dialog Semiconductor's chips had been replaced in the iPhone Xs Max by one of Apple's own chips, but it was not yet known whether that also applied to the iPhone Xs.
+Jim Morrison, vice president of TechInsights, said in an interview that it appeared that one of Dialog Semiconductor chips had been replaced in the iPhone Xs Max by one of Apple's own chips, but it was not yet known whether that also applied to the iPhone Xs.

 Dialog declined to comment.
 In May, the company said Apple had cut orders for its chips.